Skip to content

 CraneSched uses the Container Network Interface (CNI) to provide container network isolation and communication.
 Install a suitable CNI plugin based on the container runtime you choose.

-Crane Meta CNI
+Crane CNI Tools

 Crane Meta CNI does not perform network configuration itself.
-It serves as a bridge between CraneSched and the actual CNI plugin.
-Different clusters and different CNI plugins require different Meta CNI configurations.
+It serves as a bridge between CraneSched and the actual CNI plugins.
+Meta CNI is the unified entry point for all CNI plugins in CraneSched; other CNI plugins are orchestrated and invoked by Meta CNI.
+Different clusters and different plugins require different Meta CNI configurations.

 Example: Calico